Jam City lays off a number of game developers

 Fresh off the acquisition of two games, casual game publisher Jam City laid off a number of employees on Friday.

-It isn’t clear yet how many lost their jobs, but one source, who asked not to be identified, said about 100 people were laid off, including about 60 percent of the San Francisco studio.
+It isn’t clear yet how many lost their jobs, but one source, who asked not to be identified, said a large number of employees were laid off.

+In a statement, Jam City said, “Jam City rolled out organizational changes today that altered some teams and staff positions.
+We are re-allocating resources to support the goals of our global business.
+This is an extremely difficult decision, and Jam City is making these changes with the utmost respect for every person affected.
+We are providing exit packages and other types of transition assistance to impacted employees.”

 On November 14, Jam City announced a long-term partnership with Disney and said it was acquiring the Glendale, California-based team that made the successful mobile game Disney’s Emoji Blitz.